BayouBeast/ELK-Stack-Azure-Project/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Playbook file may be used to install only certain pieces of it, such as Filebeat.

   - [Playbook](https://github.com/BayouBeast/ELK-Stack-Azure-Project/tree/main/Ansible)

 Contents:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use